 Due to individual plant configurations and the walkdown guidance screening process followed to select the final SWEL equipment, it is possible that some classes of equipment will not be represented on the SWEL.
-The walkdown guidance recognizes this is due to the equipment not being present in the plant (e.g., some plants generate direct current power using inverters and therefore do not have motor generators) or the equipment being screened out during the screening process (the screening process is described in Section 3 of the walkdown guidance).
-The NRC staff noted that a detailed explanation was provided justifying cases where specific classes of equipment were not included as part of the SWEL, and, therefore, concludes that these exclusions are acceptable.
+The walkdown guidance recognizes this is due to the equipment not being present in the plant (e.g., some plants generate DC power using inverters and therefore do not have motor generators) or the equipment is being screened out during the screening process (the screening process is described in Section 3 of the walkdown guidance).
+Based on the information provided, the NRC staff noted that a detailed explanation was provided justifying cases where specific classes of equipment were not included as part of the SWEL, and concludes that these exclusions are acceptable.

-The NRC staff also noted that a rapid drain-down list was not included as part of the SWEL 2, as described in Section 3 of the guidance.
-In Section 6.2.2 of the walkdown report, the licensee's review found that no spent fuel pool penetrations exist that could drain the water level below 10 ft above the top of the fuel assemblies.
-Additionally, anti-siphon devices are installed on all piping coming into the spent fuel pool.
-Therefore, there is no potential for rapid drain-down of the spent fuel pool following a seismic event.
-After reviewing the information provided in this section, the staff concludes that the licensee provided sufficient information to justify that there are no apparent conditions which could lead to rapid drain-down of the ANO-2 spent fuel pool.
+The NRC staff noted that no rapid drain-down items were included as part of the SWEL 2, as described in Section 3 of the guidance.
+In Section 6.2.2 of the walkdown report, the licensee stated that there are no penetrations below 10 feet above the top of the fuel assemblies in the spent fuel pool (SFP).
+Therefore, no items were identified that could rapidly drain-down the SFP.
+After reviewing the information provided in this section, the staff concludes that the licensee provided adequate justification for not including rapid drain-down items as part of the SWEL 2.